 24) IBox Glass Museum

 If you are seeking for something unique, a visit to the IBox glass Museum would be so worth it.
 It is the first glass museum in Malaysia and it has the longest glass painting of a batik motif.
-With such remarkable feature, it is still surprising that there is no admission fee to enter this museum.
+With such a remarkable feature, it is still surprising that there is no admission fee to enter this museum.
 So enjoy it while it is still FREE!

-25) Be dazzled at Khoo Khongsi ‘Light Up Night’
+25) Be Dazzled at Khoo Khongsi ‘Light Up Night’

 Do you know that the Khoo Khongsi is Penang’s richest, most detailed Chinese clan house?
 If you don’t, now you do!
 Here is the tricky part.
-It has an entrance fee, however, ONCE a month, which is the final Saturday of each month, the Khoo Kongsi would open its doors to public with a free ‘Light up Night’.
+It has an entrance fee, however, ONCE a month, which is the final Saturday of each month, the Khoo Kongsi would open its doors to the public with a free ‘Light up Night’.
 During this day, you can experience spectacular illuminated courtyard, food stalls, and there would also be traditional Chinese performances such as Lion Dance, drumming and Chinese acrobatics.
 What a treat, right?

 26) Visit the Youth Park or Penang Municipal Park